 There's no running away from it.
 One day or another, you will lose sleep over the death-defying question: how can I retrieve a specific entry in a large dataset?
 The simplest solution to the problem is a straightforward linear search in which every entry is compared, sequentially, starting from the bottom of the pile, all the way to the top until we find what we need.
 It looks like this:

-DIM tmpStr AS STRING, lst(31) AS STRING, lstSize AS INTEGER
+DIM tmpStr AS STRING, iIndex AS INTEGER

 DO